Developing Holistic Solutions for Socially Disadvantaged (SDA) Communities in the Southwest

 10. Team: What is the current composition of your team (types of roles, qualifications, full-time vs. part-time, board members, etc.), and how do you plan to evolve the team’s composition as the project grows?

 Project team has 100+ years of combined experience in agriculture education, cooperative extension, economy, risk management, water resources, engineering, renewable energies, project management, & technical grant writing/administration.
-Dr. Jing Luo, PE, oversees the entire operation of AATech, Mr. Peter Zhou, PE, oversees finances/technology development; Dr. Ilse Rojas, responsible for new program development; Ms. Emma Skidmore, coordination of existing programs/community outreach, U of A.
+Dr. Jing Luo, PE, oversees the entire operation of AATech, Mr. Peter Zhou, PE, oversees finances/technology development; Dr. Ilse Rojas, new program development; Ms. Emma Skidmore, coordination existing programs/community outreach, U of A professors, others.

 Help Us Support Diversity!
 Part 1 - Which of the following categories do you identify with? (optional)